Minimalist Wardrobe: How to Express Yourself With Less

-Who said creating a minimalist wardrobe had to be boring?!
+Who said creating minimalist closets had to be boring?!

-- Upcycled clothing is great—even better when you take care of the upcycling yourself!
+- Upcycled clothing is great—even better if you take care of the upcycling yourself.
+Not sure what upcycling clothing is?
+It’s clothing made from unwanted landfill bound textiles.
 Use an old shirt for cleaning, or even as zero waste gift wrap.
 The options for what to do with old clothes are endless and Mother Earth will thank you.

 - Donate the rest to a local or online thrift store.

 Speaking of thrift shopping, be prepared to mix up your buying habits to maintain your minimalist wardrobe.

 In fact, you should make donating, selling, and recycling a regular part of your fashion routine.
 And when buying for others, opt for minimalist gift ideas.

 We’d recommend repeating this closet cleanout process once every season, so you can really see what your minimalist style is and what new items you actually need (if any).

 But most importantly, don’t use your closet clear-out as an excuse to fill it up again quickly.

 Maintaining a minimalist wardrobe is nearly as difficult as it is to establish one in the first place.
 It will take discipline.
 It will mean saying “no” to shopping sprees and random, thoughtless purchases.
 It will make you think.

 Regularly ask yourself these questions: